victor-Lopez25/template_engine/Readme.md

-## Templates for projects
+## template engine for projects

 This is intended as a compilation of templates I use

-Right now it contains a template for an SDL3 project that includes
- - SDL_image
- - SDL_ttf
+Included templates:
- - A thread pool made by yours truely (doesn't support adding work from multiple threads)
+ - SDL3: SDL_image, SDL_ttf setup + A thread pool made by yours truely (doesn't support adding work from multiple threads)
+ - SDL3-hotreload: SDL3 template + hot reloading

 I will look into issues but in general, I won't take pull requests unless they are for minor changes.